Supporting a Madagascar

 where communities thrive and live sustainably.

-A community-led partnership working to install the solar-energy infrastructure needed to power ‘Light Library’ franchises in rural communities across the country.
+The first step on this journey is to install the solar-energy infrastructure needed to power ‘Light Libraries’ in rural communities across the country.

 Diapositive précédente